-Due to the current situation with COVID-19, the in-person chordoma clinic at the National Institutes of Health (NIH) has been postponed to fall 2020.
+Due to the current situation with COVID-19, the in-person chordoma clinic at the National Institutes of Health (NIH) has been postponed.
 A virtual clinic will be held on April 29-30, 2020, for a few patients in urgent need who were planning to attend the in-person clinic.
-We will post more information on the fall clinic when it is available and you can contact us at email@example.com with any questions.
+We will post more information when it is available and you can contact us at email@example.com with any questions.

 We’re delighted to share that, for the second year in a row, the National Cancer Institute (NCI) is inviting pediatric and young adult patients to participate in a chordoma-specific clinic at the National Institutes of Health (NIH) Clinical Center in Bethesda, Maryland.
 The clinic will take place on April 29 – May 1, 2020.